 Have you ever thought about the amount of food that are thrown away after the events?
 You’d better not to think.
 However, most event organizers are sensitive about this issue and develop solutions for this wastage.
 At a green event, the food that is delivered to the attendees should be less packages and be sourced from local producers.

 Now that you have a general idea about green or sustainable events, your awareness may be raised and you are ready to urge the event organizers to organize more green events.
-However, there are already some great events that are held worldwide about sustainability that you may wish to attend.
-Here are 3 of them:
+However, there are already some great events about sustainabilitythat are held worldwide.
+Here are some of them in case you may be interested: